5. Structured responses

 You will reply with the sports league in which they compete.

-If the team's league is not on the list, you should label them as "Other".
+If the team's league is not in the provided options, reply with "Other".

 """